 Douai Abbey is a Roman Catholic monastery of monks of the English Benedictine Congregation, under the patronage of Saint Edmund, King and Martyr.
 Founded in Paris in 1615, and uprooted from there by the Revolution, we settled in Douai in Flanders before finally returning to England in 1903, settling at Woolhampton.

-Until 1999 the community ran a school.
-Douai monks still maintain the other principal English Benedictine apostolate, serving in parishes throughout England.
-At the monastery itself we welcome guests on retreats or courses of various sorts, as well as those who seek some quiet time.
-There are facilities to house conferences of modest size, and youth groups.
-Our new library and archive building houses a rich resource for study and research, and is open to scholars by application.
-From time to time we host sacred concerts given by leading performers.
+Douai monks serve in parishes throughout England and Wales.
+At the monastery we welcome guests on retreats or courses, as well as those who seek space for quiet or study.
+There are facilities for conferences, and for youth and chaplaincy groups.
+Our library and archive houses a rich resource for study and research.
+Throughout the year the abbey church hosts concerts of religious music.